Grand Duchy of Posen: 1815–1830

-Following the Congress of Vienna, portions of the Prussia's Polish territories were ceded to Congress Poland, a kingdom ruled in personal union by the Russian Czar.
-From the remainder the Grand Duchy of Posen was created with the city of Posen as the administrative centre and the seat of the Statthalter Prince Antoni Henryk Radziwiłł.
-In reality the governing power over the region lay with the provincial upper-president Joseph Zerboni di Sposetti.
+Following the Congress of Vienna, portions of Prussia's Polish territories were ceded to Congress Poland, a kingdom ruled in personal union by the Russian Czar.
+From the remainder, the Grand Duchy of Posen was created with the city of Posen as the administrative centre and the seat of the Statthalter Prince Antoni Henryk Radziwiłł.
+In reality, the governing power over the region lay with the provincial upper-president Joseph Zerboni di Sposetti.

 At the beginning of the Prussian takeover of Polish territories, the discrimination and repression of Poles consisted of reducing their access to education and the judicial system.
 Prussian officials identified Germanisation as the progress of higher culture over a lower one.
 As a result, the local administration discriminated against Poles.
-After 1824 attempts to Germanise the school system were hastened and the government refused to establish a Polish university in Posen.
+After 1824, attempts to Germanise the school system were hastened and the government refused to establish a Polish university in Posen.
 Polish politicians issued protests against Prussian policies and a secret, patriotic Polish organisation was founded called Towarzystwo Kosynierów (Society of Scythemen).
-Resistance activity of Poles resulted in reaction from Berlin, where a trial was held in connection to links between Poles from the Grand Duchy with Poles from Russian-ruled Congress Poland.
+The resistance activity of Poles resulted in a reaction from Berlin, where a trial was held in connection to links between Poles from the Grand Duchy with Poles from Russian-ruled Congress Poland.

 1830–1840

 The 1830 November Uprising within Congress Poland against the Russian Empire was significantly supported by Poles from the Grand Duchy.
 Afterward, the Prussian administration under Oberpräsident Eduard Flottwell known for his anti-Polonism introduced a stricter system of repression against the Poles.
 Prussian authorities attempted to expel Poles from administration to weaken the Polish nobility by buying its lands out, and, after 1832, the role of the Polish language in education was significantly repressed.
 Local self-government in the landed estates of land-lords, which was dominated by Polish nobility, was abolished, and instead the Prussian state appointed commissioners.
 Monasteries and their assets were confiscated by Prussia.
 The office of the governor (Statthalter) was abolished.
-Germanisation of institutions, education as well through colonisation was implemented.
+Germanisation of institutions, education as well, through colonisation was implemented.